LiliaFramework/Lilia/documentation/docs/hooks/configuration_modules.md

 Triggered after a remote sound file finishes downloading to the data folder, allowing you to handle downloaded sounds.

+**When Called**

+This hook is triggered when:
+- A remote sound file finishes downloading
+- Sound download is completed successfully
+- After sound validation and storage
+- During web resource management

 **Parameters**

 * `name` (*string*): Saved file name including extension.